FelipeSeiberlich/connecting-thinkers/README.md

     - I would like to add the user's total score in the end of the game.

 ## Tools & Technologies Used

-I have listed bellow all tools and tecnologies used to develop Neglected Things Website.
+I have listed bellow all tools and tecnologies used to develop Connecting Thinkers Website.

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.